Almost all service and sales professionals occasionally face the following dilemma.

 Get them committed before your start

-During the olden days, Shakespearean drama was centered on conversations.
+During the olden days, the Shakespearean drama was centred on conversations.
 Without microphones and loudspeakers, it required audience attention and silence for the words to be audible.
 In short, they were required to be completely attentive to the stage.

 Provide an initial USP in the Beginning